yoshisuga/gzdoom/src/ios/ios-help.md

 A ^[Launch Configuration](colored: 'white') requires that you select a ^[base game file](colored: 'white') and optionally add any other files (^[mods](colored: 'white')) you wish to load.
 You can save this configuration to use for later.

 For example, you can play John Romero's most recent WAD pack, ^[SIGIL](colored: 'white'), by adding the retail ^[DOOM.wad](colored: 'white') as the base game, and then selecting the ^[SIGIL.wad](colored: 'white') file as an additional external file, and save this configuration to play later.
-Note that you must supply the DOOM.wad file yourself, either through your previously owned copy, or by buying them services such as Steam or GOG.
+Note that you must supply the DOOM.wad file yourself, either through your previously owned copy, or by buying them through services such as Steam or GOG.

 To create a ^[new launch configuration](colored: 'white'):